Profile Picture

 Some of my work

-Virtualized Cloud Network
+Cloud vGPU Rendering Network

 A cloud service for low-latency access to remote computational resources à la AWS' EC2; geared towards high-performance graphics rendering.
 Built upon an investment of GPUs and PowerEdge servers by Filmtools, a core objective of this service was industry-wide strandardization of CGI and VFX production in fulfillment of the foundational principles of MovieLabs' 2030 Vision Initiative.